terrimporter/MetaWorks/README.md

 snakemake --jobs 24 --snakefile snakefile_ESV_global --configfile config_ESV_global.yaml
 ```

-These data flow will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/MetaWorks/releases .
+These dataflows will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/MetaWorks/releases .
 Note that the OTU and global ESV pipelines above are new and have only been tested with the 16S and ITS markers.

 ## How to cite